front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 npm install --save @elastic/elasticsearch@6
 ```

-**This library had several breaking changes.** The most important one is that `client.search` now returns an object instead of the body.
+**This library had several breaking changes** that only applications with custom queries should care about.
+If your application is using the standard ElasticSearch integration (with configurations and no custom layers etc…) then **you won't be impacted.**

-You must update your code as below:
+For applications with custom querying, the most important change to be aware of is that `client.search` now returns an object instead of the body.
+You will have to update your code as below:

 ```diff
 - const body = await queryBuilder.products(request);